barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 ![](gsoc/2013/compass.png)

 In this project, we'll add a 3D compass showing where north is, as shown in the bottom-right of the above screenshot.
-We'll consider the trade-offs between creating the compass as a separate widget with SVG and CSS 3D transforms vs. creating the compass as part of Cesium using WebGL.
-The compass is particularly useful for views close to ground so the user understands the orientation of the view.
+We'll consider the trade-offs between creating the compass as a standalone widget with SVG and CSS 3D transforms vs. creating the compass as part of Cesium using WebGL.
+The compass is particularly useful for views close to ground because it helps the user understand the orientation of the view.

-This project requires design and coding skills, and a tad of math that we'll help with.

-**Skills:** JavaScript, CSS, SVG, WebGL, git
+**Skills:** Eye for aesthetic design, JavaScript, CSS, SVG, WebGL, git

 **Level:** Intermediate